Quantum phase transition of (1+1)-dimensional O(3) nonlinear sigma model at finite density with tensor renormalization group: Summary and outlook

 \section{Summary and outlook}

 We have investigated the properties of the quantum phase transition of the (1+1)$d$ O(3) NLSM at finite density with the TRG method.
 The critical chemical potential $\mu_{\rm c}=0.14512(11)$ at $\beta=1.4$ in the limit of $D_{\rm cut}\rightarrow \infty$ is consistent with the mass gap $m=1/\xi_0=1/6.90(1)=0.1449(2)$ at $\mu=0$ obtained in the previous work with a collective Monte Carlo algorithm~\cite{Wolff:1989hv}.
 We have also determined the critical exponent $\nu$ and the dynamical one $z$ for the transition.
+Our results of $\nu=0.512(15)$ and $z=1.96(6)$ are consistent with the theoretical expectation of $\nu=0.5$ and $z=2$.
 This is the first successful calculation of the dynamical critical exponent with the TRG method.
 We are now ready to investigate the properties of the quantum phase transitions of other finite density systems.